maaheinrich/juego.py/README.md

 -Shuffling roles: The roles are shuffled randomly each time the game is played to ensure variety.
 -Role assignment: Based on the number of players, roles are assigned dynamically.
 -Private role reveal: Each player sees their role privately, preventing anyone from knowing other players' roles until the game starts.

-License
-This project is open source and available under the MIT License.